rehierl/node-tree-outliner/3-4-0-design-5.md

 ## available events

 As mentioned before, a section must be empty, if its first node does not exist.
-Because of that, and in theory, the very first event that could possibly be used to close a section is the exit event of a section's first node.
+Because of that, and in theory, the very first event that could be used to close a section is the exit event of a section's first node.
 Obviously, using this particular event to end a section by definition would not only cover one specific case, but it would also make it impossible to support empty sections.
-That is, because it would force a section to always have at least one node.
+That is, because it would require that a section always has at least one node.

 Note that, because no descendant of a top-level node can be excluded, none of the events of such a descendant node are suited to generically define the end of a section.
 That is, because it is in principle not possible to find a definition based on the descendants of an associated node, which is also independent of any additional structural requirement.
 Such a definition would simply not be generic.

 Note that a generic definition is a necessity, as any node of a section is subsequent to the section's sectioning node.
-Allowing a requirement, that some condition must be true with regards to a subsequent node, would mean that the semantics of a presequent node (i.e. the sectioning node) would depend on nodes that are subsequent to it.
+Allowing a requirement, that some condition must be met with regards to a subsequent node, would mean that the semantics of a presequent node (i.e. the sectioning node) would depend on nodes that are subsequent to it.
+No subsequent node is allowed to have any effect on presequent nodes.

 Note that, in order to generically define the end of a section, a definition also needs to be independent of any specific type of sectioning node.
 That is, because a definition that is based upon a specific type of sectioning node is not completely generic (i.e. generic with regards to subsequent nodes, but not generic with regards to the sectioning node's type).
-Because of that,  such a definition needs to define the end of a section in terms of the relationship the section's end has with regards to the section's first node.
+Because of that, it would be preferable to define the end of a section in terms of the relationship the section's end has with regards to the section's first node.

 Note that this is yet another indication to not associate sectioning nodes with the sections they declare: It would otherwise not be possible to define the end